Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art

-For the sake of convenience, we will refer to the comparable output of AI as ``art'' throughout this paper.
-However, this is not intended to refute (or endorse) the claim that AI cannot create art.

-According to work by Jiang et al. \cite{jiang2023aiart}, ``following philosophers of art and aesthetics from varied disciplines... we define art as a uniquely human endeavor connected specifically to human culture and experience.''
-They distinguish between inspiration/training and technique/creation.
-They also point out that a person being able to mimic another person's artistic style so perfectly as to be indistinguishable is rare, as good forgeries are typically noteworthy.
-They claim that these aspects, among others, differentiate between what humans and AI can create.

-Another dimension of debate concerning whether Generative AI creates art is whether the output of the model is copyrightable under US law.
-The Courts in the United States recently rejected for copyright a work the plaintiff described as ``autonomously created by a computer algorithm running on a machine,'' saying there is a ``consistent understanding that human creativity is the sine qua non at the core of copyrightability, even as that human creativity is channeled through new tools or into new media''~\cite{howell2023civil}.

-Among the arguments intended to distinguish human art from AI-generated art, we find three that are particularly compelling.
-First, human art is the product of activity without ``organic pressure'' -- allowing us to distinguish between the music of people, songbirds, and AI models~\cite{jiang2023aiart}.
-Second, that the world and the artist are always tightly coupled~\cite{jiang2023aiart}, in part through corporeality~\cite{pb_bodyshapes}.
-Third, that art plays a special role in the lived experience of humans~\cite{larousse1970ancient}.

-Regardless of whether AI can make art, the output of Generative AI can meet the minimally viable criteria for a commercial product, like the cover of a book~\cite{crabapple2022oped} (see Sec.~\ref{section:economic}), which means it is making its way into some of the many places art currently lives in our world, impacting artists and others along the way.
+For convenience, we'll refer to AI-generated output as ``art'' in this paper without asserting or refuting its artistic merit.

+Jiang et al. define art as a human endeavor linked to culture and experience~\cite{jiang2023aiart}.
+They argue that human creativity, distinguished by unique inspiration and corporeal engagement, differs from AI-generated work.
+Recent court decisions in the US have similarly denied copyright protection to autonomously produced AI creations, underscoring the role of human creativity in copyright law~\cite{howell2023civil}.